cynkra/dm/tests/testthat/_snaps/disentangle.md

       12 tf_6-2      o             tf_7-2       p               no_action
     Code
       dm_disentangle(entangled_dm(), a, quiet = TRUE) %>% dm_get_all_fks()
-    Output
+    Condition
+      Warning:
+      duckdb doesn't support foreign keys, these won't be set in the remote database but are preserved in the `dm` Output
       # A tibble: 22 x 5
          child_table child_fk_cols parent_table parent_key_cols on_delete